pilegard/cogfoundations/docs/09-reasoning.md

 Even though it is quite obvious that the first premise is not true and further that the conclusion is not true, the whole syllogism is still valid.
 That is, when you apply formal logic to the syllogism in the example, the conclusion is valid.

 It is possible to display a syllogism formally with symbols or letters and explain its relationship graphically with the help of diagrams.
 One way to demonstrate a premise graphically is to use Euler circles (pronounced “oyler”).
-Starting with a circle to represent the first premise and adding one or more circles for the second one (Figure 1), one can compare the constructed diagrams with the conclusion.
-The displayed syllogism in Figure 1 is obviously valid.
+Starting with a circle to represent the first premise and adding one or more circles for the second one (\@ref(fig:fig9.1)), one can compare the constructed diagrams with the conclusion.
+The displayed syllogism in (\@ref(fig:fig9.1)) is obviously valid.
 The conclusion shows that everything that can jump contains animals which again contains flowers.
 This aligns with the two premises which point out that flowers are animals and thus are able to jump.
 Euler circles help represent such logic.

 #### The descriptive approach {-}